rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 }
 ```

-> **Warning:** if you provide a plain Observable instead of a function,
-> you will not be able to use dynamic arguments from the `args` input.
-See [this section](#why-use-a-function-returning-an-observable-instead-of-a-direct-observable) for more information.

 ### Loading and error templates

 Display a loading message while data is being loaded, and an error message if an error occurs: